Business Lease vs Personal Lease: Which is Right for You?

 Usage Considerations

 Business leases include restrictions on private use, though limited personal use is generally permitted.
 The balance between business and personal use affects tax calculations and compliance requirements.
-Detailed mileage logs may be required to substantiate business use claims.

-Personal leases have no usage restrictions beyond standard wear and tear guidelines.
-The vehicle can be used for any legal purpose without documentation requirements or usage limitations.
-This flexibility appeals to individuals who want unrestricted vehicle access.
+Personal leases have no usage restrictions beyond standard wear and tear guidelines — the vehicle can be used for any legal purpose without documentation requirements.
+For a deeper look at how salary sacrifice car leases work within this landscape, visit our guide to how salary sacrifice car leases are structured.

 VAT Rules and Restrictions